issacdowling/selfhostedsmarthomeguide/README.md

 ```
 Now, you should be able to ask for any song, then tell it to pause, stop, or resume after pausing.

+### Getting currently playing song
+Although probably not the most useful while playing a single song, we'll add this feature now so we have it later.

 ### Playing a queue of songs.

 Now, we've got a fairly competent way to play, stop, pause, and resume individual songs from your library, but what about whole albums or artists?